Chart Color Schemes

 Norman Park's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Health outcomes data shows excellent results in Norman Park, with younger age groups experiencing very low prevalence of common health conditions.
-Approximately 69% of Norman Park's total population of 5,101 has private health cover, compared to 73.8% across Greater Brisbane and a national average of 55.3%.
-The most prevalent medical conditions in the area are mental health issues and asthma, affecting 8.3% and 7.2% of residents respectively.
+Health outcomes data shows exceptional results in Norman Park, with younger cohorts experiencing very low prevalence of common health conditions.
+Approximately 69% of the total population (5,101 people) has private health cover, compared to 73.8% across Greater Brisbane and a national average of 55.3%.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.3% and 7.2% of residents respectively.

-A total of 76.2% of Norman Park residents report being completely free from medical ailments, compared to 74.9% across Greater Brisbane.
-The area has 10.3% of residents aged 65 and over, equating to 760 people.
-While health outcomes among seniors in Norman Park are strong, they require more attention than the broader population.
+A total of 76.2% of residents declare themselves completely clear of medical ailments, compared to 74.9% across Greater Brisbane.
+The area has 10.3% of residents aged 65 and over (760 people), with health outcomes among seniors requiring particular attention despite the overall strong results.

 Frequently Asked Questions - Health